centreon/centreon/centreon-gorgone/docs/guide.rst

 CONSTATUS
 ---------

-The following request gives you a table with the last ping response of "centreond" nodes connected to the server.
+The following request gives you a table with the last ping response of "gorgoned" nodes connected to the server.
 The command is useful to know if some pollers are disconnected.

 The client request: